A few scanning tips

 Yes, sure, the term dpi does have multiple meanings, same as most English words do.
 Now we have many newbies getting into digital, and this term confuses some of them who dream up their own imagined restrictions, demanding the term dpi ought to be reserved only for printer ink drops (simply their notion, about how they wish things were instead).
 They apparently don't know the real world term for image resolution has always been dpi.
 (Sorry, yes, I am going too far here, just for them)

 I am NOT arguing we must use the term dpi.
-I don't care which you use, I understand it either way.
+My choice is dpi because that's how I learned it.
+But I don't care which you use, I understand it either way.
 I am just saying you absolutely should understand both too, because both is what you will see today, it is used interchangeably.
 I learned it as dpi (not that my choice is important, but dpi is what it's always been called).
 Mainly, my rant is simply explaining why you need to expect to see it used both ways.
 It's OK with me if you want to use your own preference, since both terms mean pixels per inch.
 We all understand it either way, and you should too.
 BUT again, regardless of your own preference, you definitely will often see both dpi or ppi used, so for your benefit, in the real world, you MUST understand what you read both ways.
 It should be second nature for you, not confusing.
 If about images, it can only be about pixels.
 If about printers, it may be about ink drops in the print menu, but that won't be in any Edit menu.
 Both can be dots.
 That's simply how things are (and you already know that).
 Think of this as training to understand what you will see elsewhere.

 I am not arguing which is better, or how things could have been, or ought to have been.
-It simply wasn't, and I am arguing what actually is.
-Facts are about what is, which is both ways today.
+It simply wasn't, and I am observing what actually is.
+Basic Concepts are about what is, which is both ways today.
 The important thing to me (and my big peeve) is that it certainly does the beginner no favor for the "holier than thou" to stand up and incorrectly shout that dpi is wrong, and that everything we read everywhere is therefore wrong.
 That is confusion indeed, harmful, not helpful, since it does not promote understanding of the real world that actually is.
 That's my fight.
 The only reasonable action is to instead simply state that both terms are used, they mean the same thing if about image resolution.
 (To those so-called "advisers" — remember, when everyone except you is wrong, you probably don't understand the situation.)

 The only proper instruction is that both terms are used, interchangeably.
 Expect to see either.
 To understand what we read, we must understand it either way.

 There is really no problem understanding the two uses of the word dpi if you know the basics, and realize the context.
 It always means the ONLY thing it can possibly mean in context.
 This should be no big deal, the English language thrives on multiple context definitions.
 If it is about ink drops, it is about ink drops.
 If it is about pixels, it is about pixels.
 If it is about the images themselves, it is Not about ink drops.
-If it is about the printer, it might be about spacing the image pixels, or it could be about the spacing of the ink drops to color each pixel (but inkjet printers today are instead adopting a "Good, Better, Best" notation about specifying ink drop printing quality, instead of saying dpi).
+If it is about the printer, it might be about spacing the image pixels, or it could be about the spacing of the ink drops to color each pixel (but ink jet printers today are instead adopting a "Good, Better, Best" notation about specifying ink drop color quality, instead of saying dpi).

 If the usage context pertains to images or printing pixels (and it almost always does), then dpi always means "pixels per inch".
 So does ppi, same thing exactly.
 It cannot mean anything else, printing is about spacing pixels on paper.
 The two terms are fully interchangeable, use either according to your whim (but we gotta understand it both ways).
 If we have a 300 dpi image, both terms mean it will print at 300 pixels per inch (pixel spacing on paper), so that 300 pixels will cover one inch.

-If the usage context pertains to inkjet printer ink dot ratings, dpi means "ink drops per inch" (but since the ink drops are actually larger than their spacing, the rating is more specifically about carriage and paper motor stepping intervals).
+If the usage context pertains to ink jet printer ink dot ratings, dpi means "ink drops per inch" (but since the ink drops are actually larger than their spacing, the rating is more specifically about carriage and paper motor stepping intervals).
 If the printer rating is 1440 dpi, it means its motors can space 1440 ink dots per inch while trying to simulate the color of the pixels in that 300 dpi image.
 The pixels still remain 300 dpi size (as best as they can be reproduced).
 Most printer drivers have renamed this now anyway, as Quality, offering Good, Better, Best Quality, or maybe Fast, Standard, High Quality.
 This ink drop spacing is a quality parameter, about reproducing those pixels to the degree possible — it is not an image resolution parameter.